-Executive Vice President, Chief Information Officer, and Dean for Information Technology (IT), Mount Sinai Health System
+Executive Vice President, Chief Information Officer, and Dean for Digital and Information Technology, Mount Sinai Health System

-Kristin Myers, MPH, is a visionary leader who is steering IT transformation efforts to align and support strategic goals of the Health System.
-As Executive Vice President, Chief Information Officer and Dean for Information Technology, her main objectives are to drive agility in the department to support our mission of clinical care, research, and education; optimize the department’s operations; and enable the Health System for digital change.
+Kristin Myers, MPH, is a visionary leader who is steering digital and technology transformation efforts to align and support strategic goals of the Health System.
+As Executive Vice President, Chief Information Officer and Dean for Digital and Information Technology, her main objectives are to drive agility in the department to support our mission of clinical care, research, and education; optimize the department’s operations; and enable the Health System for digital change.

 Ms. Myers joined the Health System as a Director of IT in 2004.
 Her many key accomplishments include leadership of the Epic clinical and revenue cycle implementations and the organization’s transition to ICD10 coding, and establishment of the IT Program Management Office and Change Management as a discipline within IT in 2009.